 • Fully modular cables for easy installation

-• Quiet NR135L fan for long life and quiet operation
+• Quiet 120mm fan with FDB for long life and quiet operation

 • Active Power Factor correction (0.99) with Universal AC input